 Michel says analysts don’t like to be reminded of their status.
 During her detailed research in two Wall Street banks, Michel came across an analyst who burst into tears after being introduced to a client as such.
 “You introduced me as an analyst!”, the analyst complained (crying) to a vice president.

 How long will you be an analyst for?

 How much are you paid as an analyst?

 Despite being at the bottom of the pile, analysts in investment banks are paid pretty well.
-In your first year as an analyst in M&A in London you can expect to earn anything from £72k to £102k ($104k to $147k) over years one to three.
+In your first year as an analyst in M&A in London you can expect to earn anything from £65k ($85k) at UBS to £78k ($101k) at Bank of America Merrill Lynch.

 How many hours do you work as analyst?

 The downside to being an analyst in an investment banking division (IBD) has always been the working hours.
 When people talk about 80 hour weeks in banking, it’s analysts their referring to.
-Most banks have got policies in place to cut analysts’ working hours, but it’s still common to work from 9am to midnight – or later.
+Most banks have got policies in place to cut analysts’ working hours, especially at weekends, but it’s still common to work from 9am to midnight – or later – on weekdays.

 What associates really do in investment banks:

 Associates are one notch up from analysts.
-After you’ve done your two or three years as an analyst, you should get promoted to an associate.
+After you’ve done your two or two and a half years as an analyst, you should get promoted to an associate.
 You can also enter a bank as an associate after studying an MBA – although this is harder than it used to be.
 Associates are like analysts, except more important.
 Associates immediate purpose to manage the analysts below them and to communicate the wishes of the vice presidents (VPs) above them.